shuxian12/llama2.openvino/README.md

 # llama_openvino
 This sample shows how to implement a llama-based model with OpenVINO runtime.

+- ***Please follow the Licence on HuggingFace and get the approval from Meta before downloading llama checkpoints***

-**Please notice this repository is only for a functional test, and you can try to quantize the model to further optimize the performance of it**
+- ***Please notice this repository is only for a functional test, and you can try to quantize the model to further optimize the performance of it***

 ## How to run it?
 1. Install the requirements: